Ontario Biker War: The London shooting

 On January 7, 2002, the trial for the three Hells Angels members facing extortion began.
-On the same day, the tensions between the two groups in the city would escalate again, culminating in a exchange in gunfire that night between Hells Angels support clubs and Outlaws at 434 Egerton Street, close to the Outlaws clubhouse.
+On the same day, the tensions between the two groups in the city would escalate again, culminating in an exchange in gunfire that night between Hells Angels support clubs and Outlaws at 434 Egerton Street, close to the Outlaws clubhouse.
 On the night of 7 January 2002, members of the Jackals, a Hells Angels puppet club, showed up outside of the house of Thomas Hughes, the president of the Outlaws' London chapter, on Egerton Street near the Outlaws clubhouse.
 The Jackals demanded that Marcus Cornelisse, an Outlaw, come out of Hughes's house to talk to them.
 Instead, Hughes and Cornelisse came out and open fire, leading to a shoot-out that saw one Jackal, Eric Davignon, shot in the stomach.
 Through a number of shots were exchanged, neither side could aim very well and Davingon was the only person hit.
 The shoot-out ended with the Jackals fleeing in their car as Hughes and Cornelisse ran after them, shooting wildly into the dark.

 Hughes was charged with four counts of attempted murder.
 He also incurred 23 additional charges relating to firearms, ammunition, this included semi-auto rifles and explosives in his residence.
 Eventually the attempted-murder charges were dropped as self defense, he was sentenced to only 30 months incarceration.

 By now, London City council and London Police Service were under intense pressure by the public to do something about the situation.
 Then in late January 2002, tensions in the conflict reached their height.
 Outlaws from locations all over Canada began to travel to London to assist the London chapter, along with some American Bandidos and other rivals of the Angels.
 The 2002 London Motorcycle Show, organized at London's the Western Fair District, was promoted by the Hells Angels, who had run London's annual motorcycle-trade show for the last two years in a row.
 It was one of the "top five events of its kind in Canada."
 This venue would be the target of retaliation by the Outlaws and Bandidos.
 Larry Pooler, a Toronto Hells Angles told The London Free Press there was no danger of violence, saying that the Quebec Biker War was due to what he called the violent nature of French-Canadian society as he stated: "Their whole society is corrupt and vicious and violent.
 It always has been, since the 1600s-that' nothing new".